 Money and Banking System

 Although corporate financing via capital markets is on the rise, Germany’s financial system remains mostly bank-based.
-Bank loans are still the predominant form of funding for firms, particularly the small and medium sized enterprises of Germany’s famed Mittelstand.
+Bank loans are still the predominant form of funding for firms, particularly the small- and medium-sized enterprises that comprise Germany’s “Mittelstand,” or mid-sized industrial market leaders.
 Credit is available at market-determined rates to both domestic and foreign investors, and a variety of credit instruments are available.
 Legal, regulatory and accounting systems are generally transparent and consistent with international banking norms.
 Germany has a universal banking system regulated by federal authorities, and there have been no reports of a shortage of credit in the German economy.
-Since 2010, Germany has banned some forms of speculative trading, most importantly “naked short selling.”
+After 2010, Germany banned some forms of speculative trading, most importantly “naked short selling.”
 In 2013, Germany passed a law requiring banks to separate riskier activities such as proprietary trading into a legally separate, fully capitalized unit that has no guarantee or access to financing from the deposit-taking part of the bank.